hanabi/hanabi.github.io/README.md

 * For example, on the first turn of a 4-player game:
   * Alice clues Donald red, which touches a red 3.
   * Bob goes next and assumes that it is a *Double Self-Finesse* - he has the red 1 and red 2 in the two newest slots.
 Thus, he blind-plays his left-most and it is red 1.
   * Cathy goes next.
-Cathy sees that Donald does NOT have red 2 in her next newest slot, so he must have the red 2, so he blind-plays his left-most card.
+Cathy sees that Donald does NOT have red 2 in his next newest slot, so she must have the red 2.
+Cathy blind-plays her left-most card.
 However, it is NOT the red 2, but the blue 1.
-Bob now knows he was bluffed.
-  * Alice sees Bob blind-play "for no reason", so she knows that she must not have the red 2 and it must have been a *Double Half Bluff*.
+  * Bob now knows he does not have the red 2 anymore, since Cathy blind-played.
+  * Cathy now knows that since two blind-plays happened in a row, she does NOT have the red 2.
+  * At first, Donald thought that the red card in his hand was red 1 (as a *Play Clue*).
+  * After Alice blind-played, Donald thought that the red card in his hand was red 2 (as a *Finesse*).
-  * Finally, Cathy sees this sequence of events occur.
-Since Alice and Bob blind-played, she must have the red 3.
+  * After Bob blind-played, Donald knows that he must have the red 3 (as a *Double Half Bluff*).
 * Normally, you are only allowed to *Bluff* while in *Bluff Seat*.
 But *Double Half Bluffs* do not violate *Good Lie Principle*, so we allow them.

 ### The Double Bluff

 * Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
 * For example, in a 4-player game:
-  * Yellow 2 is currently played on the stacks.
+  * Red 2 is currently played on the stacks.
-  * Alice clues a yellow 5 in Donald's hand with a yellow color *Play Clue*.
+  * Alice clues a red 5 in Donald's hand with a yellow color *Play Clue*.
-  * Since yellow 5 is playable right now, Bob thinks he has yellow 3 and yellow 4.
+  * Since red 5 is playable right now, Bob thinks he has the red 3 and the red 4.
 Bob blind-plays his *Finesse Position* card, but it is actually a blue 1.
-  * Cathy sees that Bob blind-played because of the yellow clue.
-However, since the yellow 5 is a two away card instead of one away card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
-Cathy blind-plays her *Finesse Position* card and it is red 1.
+  * Cathy sees that Bob blind-played because of the red clue.
+However, since the red 5 is a two-away card instead of one-away card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
+Cathy blind-plays her *Finesse Position* card and it is yellow 1.
+  * At first, Donald thought that the red card in his hand was red 3 (as a *Play Clue*).
+  * After Alice blind-played, Donald thought that the red card in his hand was red 4 (as a *Bluff*).
-  * Donald knows that this yellow card must be yellow 5 because it caused 2 blind-plays.
+  * After Bob blind-played, Donald knows that he must have the red 5 (as a *Double Bluff*). caused 2 blind-plays.
 * Normally, you are only allowed to *Bluff* while in *Bluff Seat*.
 But *Double Bluffs* do not violate *Good Lie Principle*, so we allow them.

 ### The Triple Bluff / The Triple Two-Thirds Bluff